chapel-lang/chapel/doc/rst/language/spec/modules.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 A top-level module is available for use (:ref:`Using_Modules`) or
 import (:ref:`Importing_Modules`) anywhere.

-The visibility of a nested module is
+For the purpose of ``use``, the visibility of a nested module is subject to the
-subject to the rules of :ref:`Visibility_Of_Symbols`, where the nested module is
+rules of :ref:`Visibility_Of_Symbols`, where the nested module is considered a
-considered a "module-scope symbol" of its outer module.
+"module-scope symbol" of its outer module.
+If the module is currently in scope,
+then it may be used with just its name.
+The module may alternatively be
+accessed explicitly with all the outer modules surrounding it to the top level,
+or relatively from the current scope with ``this`` or ``super`` components.
+Which of ``this`` or ``super`` is appropriate depends on its placement relative
+to the current scope - if the submodule is within the current scope, then
+``this`` is used; if the submodule is within a parent module's scope, then one
+or more ``super`` components can be used.

+For the purpose of ``import``, the module is known to be defined at the same
+location as for ``use`` statements.
+However, in order to ``import`` it, either
+all the outer modules surrounding it to the top level must be provided as part
+of the path to the module, or a ``super`` or ``this`` prefix may be provided.
+The module may not be imported with just its name, even from the scope in which
+the module is defined, unless it has already been brought into scope by another
+``use`` or ``import`` statement.

 .. _Visibility_Of_Symbols: